dmolinagarcia/74HCT6526/README.md

 * B0 with DDRs, PORTs, and bus interface

 # Status updates
+* January 24, 2023. v0.2.0 released.
+Fixes a potential problem on B1 and B2 with CNT edge detector.
+It also fixes some bugs on B3.
+A cleanup of schematic, PCBs and PDFs for all boards has been done.
+TARUNMODE is removed from controlbus as it is not needed.
+This triggers a new MINOR version
 * November 01, 2022. v0.1.2 released.
 Includes B3 (SDR+ICR) and some minor tweaks to all boards.
 * August 24, 2022. v0.1.1 released.
 Fixes a bug in B1 (TASTART) and adds B2.
 Minor routing fixes to all boards.
 * June 06, 2022. v0.1.0a released.
 It adds B1 to v0.1.0